By The Numbers

 |Media Users and Audiences (WS 345)|

-Students wishing to take courses from the above list must complete any prerequisites required by individual departments/programs.
+Students wishing to take courses from the above list must complete any prerequisites required by individual departments/programs or schools.

 Elective substitutions are permitted with prior approval of the program director.